gsonnenf/chimera-patterns/README.md

 //Bear
 //YetiBear
 ```
+### Aspect
-**Aspect**: The _Aspect_ namespace contains classes that are useful adding onEntry, onExit, or decorator/wrapping methods in additional code.
+The _Aspect_ namespace contains classes that are useful adding onEntry, onExit, or decorator/wrapping methods in additional code.
 These are commonly used in aspect orientated programming where you seperate your business logic from your cross-cutting concerns (such as loggers or security checks). onMethodEntry and onMethodExit use MulticastFunctions to allow for easier access to modifying onMethod* stacks.

-OnMethodEntry/OnMethodExit Usage:
+**OnMethodEntry/OnMethodExit Usage:**

 ```javascript
 class DatabaseClass {